infracost/docs/docs/integrations/environment_variables.md

 title: Environment variables
 ---

+## CLI environment variables

-Infracost uses a number of environment variables to customize various aspects of its behavior; these can be particularly useful in [CI/CD integrations](/docs/integrations/cicd).
+The Infracost CLI uses a number of environment variables to customize various aspects of its behavior; these can be particularly useful in [CI/CD integrations](/docs/integrations/cicd).
 Configuration values are chosen in this order:
 1. CLI flags (run `infracost --help` to see them)
 2. Environment variables
 3. [Config file](/docs/multi_project/config_file)